 - Just like in a horizontal garden, plants wax and wane.
 You must know how a plant will perform on its own in the environment.
 But additionally,you need to ensure that you have enough variety to ensure the collection can support itself and is successful year round.

-- Many vertical garden plants need to be pruned – just like in horizontal gardens.
-This and a plan for other regular maintenance is essential.
+- Many vertical garden plants need regular pruning – just like horizontal gardens.
+Having a plan for this and for other regular maintenance is essential.